 Other optional products include extra emergency buttons that you can give to each member of your family and fall detection pendants.
 This pendant will automatically identify when the wearer has a fall and call for help right away without the user pressing the emergency button.
 The pendant is water-resistant for wearing in the bathroom.

-Life Alert Systems
+Life Alert Alarms

 Do you remember the old television commercials that showed an older woman on the floor and crying out, “help, I’ve fallen and I can’t get up”?
 If so, then you should know the name Life Alert, which was the company behind those commercials.
-Life Alert is still one of the most popular medical alert system companies in the world and had customers leave more than 30,000 testimonials on its website since 2008 alone.
+Life Alert is still one of the most popular health alert system companies in the world and had customers leave more than 30,000 testimonials on its website since 2008 alone.

 Though Life Alert offers different types of packages, its most popular package consists of both a main unit and a pendant that the primary user wears on his or her body for emergency assistance.
-All equipment sold has UL certification and requires no maintenance to ensure that the system can contact help whenever the need arises.
+All equipment sold has UL certification and requires no maintenance to ensure that the alarm can contact help whenever the need arises.

 Unlike other pendants that are water-resistant, the pendant sold by Life Alert it waterproof to help users call for help via the button on the front whether they’re outside in the rain or stuck in the tub.
 This pendant comes with a separate attachment that lets the user put the button inside for wearing it like a watch on an arm.
 The pendant features a battery that can last for up to seven years and a design that lets it work up to 800 feet away from the main unit.

 When first released, Life Alert required that users have a land line that it hooked up to its main unit.
 That main unit can still rely on a land line but can work with a cellular connection too.
 In case of a power outage, the backup battery inside that unit will keep operating for up to 72 hours.